tru0067/GTFO-VanillaReloaded/README.md

 ### Scattergun

 *The Scattergun disproportionately trivializes most boss enemies.
-We've toned down its damage and precision multiplier to reduce its power in these encounters, and have also increased its bullet cost so that it requires more thoughtful use.*
+We've toned down its damage and added a tumor multiplier to reduce its power in these encounters, and have also increased its bullet cost so that it requires more thoughtful use.*

 -   Damage: 153.6 -> 128.32 (damage per pellet: 4.8 -> 4.01)
--   Precision multiplier: 0.7333 -> 0.67
 -   Bullet cost: 16.3 -> 20.0
     -   Rounds/refill: 5.52 -> 4.50
     -   Starting ammo: 9.20 -> 7.50
     -   Maximum ammo (excluding clip): 14 -> 11
+-   Tumor multiplier: 1.0 -> 0.75

 ### Choke Mod Shotgun